 • Always keep the user benefits in mind, especially in terms of time and efficiency

 As you see, the benefits of the mobile workplace are numerous and should definitely be a top priority for every company!
 Want to know more about enterprise mobility?
-Come to the Mobility Matters Conference or contact our sales team on firstname.lastname@example.org.
+Contact our sales team on firstname.lastname@example.org.